pynapple-org/pynapple/doc/examples/tutorial_HD_dataset.md

 ```

 <!-- #region -->
-From this probability distribution, we observe that the decoded HD closely matches the actual HD.
-Hence, the population activity in ADn is a reliable estimate of the heading direction of the animal.
+The decoded HD closely matches the actual HD, and thus the population activity in ADn is a reliable estimate of the heading direction of the animal.

 I hope this tutorial was helpful.
 If you have any questions, comments or suggestions, please feel free to reach out to the Pynapple Team!